Ena, Pañas de Riglos

 Ena is a locality located in the municipality of Las Peñas de Riglos, in Huesca province, Aragon, Spain.
 As of 2020, it has a population of 19.

 Geography

 Ena is located 62km north-northwest of Huesca.

+History

+From the 11th to the 19th century, Ena was part of the domains of the Monastery of San Juan de la Peña.
+In the Middle Ages, there was a monastery called San Martín de Ena.
+In 1834, it became a municipality.
+In addition to the village itself, the municipality of Ena included the hamlets of Cerzún, Botayuela, Lanzaco, Ordaniso, Bergosal, Lagé, Visús, Rompesacos, Cercito, Camparés, Pilón, Javarraz, and Carcavilla.